ijust-repo/Judge93/docs/api_doc.md

 >- If there is new starts_on and new starts_on is biger than created_on then status code will be **406** and there will be errors like **'Start date must be later than creation time!!'** .
 >- If the logged in user is not the owner of contest, status code will be **403** and there will be errors like **'User is not owner!'**
 >- If there is new name and this name already exists, the status code will be **409** and there will be errors like **'Contest with this name already exists!'** .
+>- If contest is already started, it can not be edited and there will be errors with editing it like **'Contest can not be edited at this time!'** and response status code will be **406**.
 >- If none of errors above occurs, the status code will be 200 .

 --------